 - Top North American Airport - Minneapolis-St. Paul International, 25-40 million passengers per year category (Air Transportation Research Society, 2017)

-- Best Airport in North America – Minneapolis–St. Paul International, 25-40 million passengers per year category (Airports Council International, 2016)
+- Best Airport in North America – Minneapolis–St. Paul International, 25-40 million passengers per year category (Airports Council International, 2016 and 2017)

 - Busiest Great Lakes Port by cargo tonnage – Port of Duluth-Superior (Army Corps of Engineers, 2015)